appcircleio/appcircle-docusaurus/docs/continuous-testing/running-android-unit-tests.md

 :::caution

-If you're using UI Tests with Emulators, you must select Intel Device since M1 Virtual Machines don't support nested virtualization.
+If you're using UI tests with emulators, you must select an Intel device (**Default Intel Pool**) since M1 virtual machines (**Default M1 Pool**) don't support nested virtualization.
 Unit tests can work for both pools.

 :::